 Salid public hearing will be held in the Board of Supervisors' meeting room in the basement of the Woodbury Courth Courthouse, 620 Douglas Street, Sloux City, Iowa.
 Copies of said item may now be examined at the office of the Woodbury Courty Community and Economic Development, on the 6th Floor of said courthouse by any interested persons.
 All persons who wish to be heard in respect to the matter should appear at the aforesaid public hearings in person or active 17:12-464-1143 and enter the Conference ID: 638 086 537# during the meeting to listen or comment.
 However, it is recommended to attend in person as there is the possibility for technical difficulties with phone and computer systems.
-You may cover a state of the control of the community and conomic Development, 6th Floor, Woodbury County Courth Courthouse, 620 Douglas St., Sioux City, IAS+101; Emails should be sent to Danious County Courthouse, 620 Douglas St., Sioux City, IAS+101; Emails should be sent to particulate of the considered and should be received no later than 10:00 AM on Fri., Feb.
+You may cover a street in the woodbury County Community and Economic Development, 6th Floor, Woodbury County Courthouse, 620 Douglas St., Sioux City, IAS+101; Emails should be sent to Danious City, IAS+101; Emails should be sent to Danious County Courth of the considered and should be received no later than 10:00 AM on Fri., Feb.
 21, 2025.